 - Schmutz S. & Sendzimir J. 2018.
 Riverine Ecosystem Management.
 Science for Governing Towards a Sustainable Future.
 Aquatic Ecology Series Vol 8.
-562 pages
+562 pages - Baudoin JM et al 2014.
+Assessing the passage of obstacles by fish.
+Concepts, design and application.
+Ed.
+Knowledge of action.
+200p - Molles M.C.
+Jr. 2005.
+Ecology: concepts and applications.
+Mc Grow Hill Ed.
+3rd edition.
+622p. - Townsend C.R., Begon M. & Harper J.L.2003.
+Essentials of Ecology.
+Blackwell Publishing 2nd edition.
+530p.
 Assessment: Multiple-choice questions, small-project

-SEM: SUSTAINABLE ENERGY AND

-MATERIALS

-(64h - 7 ECTS)

-ENERGETIC SOLUTIONS IN THE SOUTH OF FRANCE MATERIALS FOR SUSTAINABLE DEVELOPMENT NANOMATERIALS AND NANOTECHNOLOGIES

-This track offers about 64 hours of lectures, labs and projects related to some challenges in the fields of materials: from miniaturization to energetical and environmental issues.
-You will learnhow to select or develop a material for a specific application, taking into account its environmental impact and adapting the size to gain in efficiency, to bring new properties....
+SUSTAINABLE ENERGY & MATERIALS Energetic solutions in the south of France Materials for sustainable development Nanomaterials & Nanotechnologies This track offers about 60 hours of lectures, labs and projects related to some challenges in the fields of materials: from miniaturization to energetical and environmental issues.
+You will learn how to select or develop a material for a specific application, taking into account its environmental impact and adapting the size to gain in efficiency, to bring new properties....
 During these 4 weeks you will be interacting with researchers experts in various fields of materials and discovering the activities developed in the South of France.
 The provisional syllabus of the track is detailed below.
 It includes some references that might support you during the school or guide your way for a more thorough exploration of the covered material.

-ENERGETIC SOLUTIONS IN THE SOUTH OF FRANCE

-This course aims at presenting three different energetic solutions developed in the south of France.
-The context and energetical issues will be introduced followed as well as the concept of energy and its emergence throughout history, some recalls of the main principles...

-Then three different energy conversions will be developed through the eyes of material engineers.

-We will then focus on the materials involved in the reactor, the requirement for these materials and the radiation damages occurring in materials (1).
-Finally, explaining the security issues, the of materials selection for transport, recycling and storage of nuclear wastes will be presented.

-The second topic is related to batteries (2) in the past, the present and the future: How does it work?
-What are the main electrical features of a battery?
-What is the link between the "inside" functioning and the "outside" (black box) performances?
+ENERGETIC SOLUTIONS IN THE SOUTH OF FRANCE (ES) (18h lectures + 6h practical works & visit) This course aims at presenting three different energetic solutions developed in the south of France.
+The context and energetical issues will be introduced FLOW Grand Industrial Challenges in France followed as well as the concept of energy and its emergence throughout history, some recalls of the main principles...
+Then different energy conversions will be developed through the eyes of material engineers.
+The first topic is about the materials involved in the nuclear reactor , the requirement for these materials and the radiation damages occurring in materials (1).
+Finally, explaining the security issues, materials for transport, recycling and storage of nuclear wastes will be presented.
+The second topic is related to batteries (2): How does it work?
+What are the main electrical features of a battery depending on the couple used, e.g. Lead/acid, Li-ion, Fuel Cells?
+What is the link between the "inside" functioning and the "outside" (black box) performances? and finally what are the main industrial development of batteries in the framework of the sustainable energy "revolution" imposed by the climate change.
+Other solutions for energy storage will be evoked, commonly named 'electrofuels', based on either Hydrogen (best candidate but suffers up to now from some drawbacks such as its storage capacity and safety) or Ammonia (NH3), showing some advantages on hydrogen.
 The third part will be dedicated to solar photovoltaic and thermal power starting with the principle of the thermodynamic conversion of concentrated solar energy.
 The challenges related to thermal storage, and night power release will also be discussed.
 We will present the Different commercial solar thermal power plants in the world and the vision for the future...
 In order to better understand the Photovoltaic solution, Photovoltaic effect will be explained, the interest for concentrated photovoltaic solution will be detailed.
 Finally, we will evoke the photovoltaic energy distribution within the French electricity grid and the management of PV power plant.
 Welding is present in all industrial infrastructures, and particularly in Energy and Materials plants.
 This course will give an introduction on welding science and technologies.
-(3)
+(3) Assessment: Multiple-choice questions FLOW Grand Industrial Challenges in France Reference sources: